benfjackson/EuroJournal/Characters.md

 The Adelaide Man
 Speaking to him was a fever dream.
 Aussie battler type.
 Full of stories that never felt super original Tough to get a word in.
 Was playing strong defence on the cute goth girl (I saw him ask for and get a hug when he left), who came to speak to me only after he left.

+# Amsterdam

+# Haarlem

+Dani the storyteller
+Wild brown hair, eyes that widened to express any and every microemotion that passed through her words.
+She spoke with such a passion, and told me a little about telling stories and told me one of hers.
+The story featured another story told to her by a patron of a bar she used to work at.
+The story was about a man who saved all his pennies and died before spending any of them on anything meaningful.
+She said the way to pull people into stories is to give them a few details about the setting and characters first.
+Describe the person & place in a way that tells u who they are.

+# Hamburg

+6 Australians.
+Reminder that Im doing pretty well on my travels experiencing culture etc.
+They were just here to drink beer in different places and make loud & unoriginal shitty racist jokes.
+He rattled off a long list of places he'd been.
+Although I barely saw him leave the hostel, I'm sure he'll add Hamburg to the list.

+The Boring American
+This man was straight out of every hinge nightmare meme.
+He told me in incredibly meticulous detail about whatever he was talking about - bouldering, concerts, fighter jet engines, engineering procedures.
+He was seemingly unphased when I'd change the topic of conversation mid-monologue.
+Was very into bouldering
+he showed me a 5 minute video of a concert and pulled it back up for me after id watched 30secs then scrolled away.
+Threw my best at him but finally I cracked him with a dick joke.

+# Berlin

+Kitkat Jesus
+Self proclaimed - you cannot be a self proclaimed Jesus.
+He wore a little crown to emphasise this.
+Was super proud of how he ~owned~ kitkat.
+I saw him the following week going around vaguely begging/getting rejected.

+The Mysterious Anarchist.
+Seen sunday morning 8am next to the river reaching into bins, collecting the glass bottles to hurl aggressively overhand style into the pavement, spraying shards into the river.
+After he finished with his first bin, he kept crawling up the river hunting for more bins.

+Alyna
+Blind girl who loved going clubbing.
+"What's your lore?"

+Kobe
+Tech bro crypto CEO LARPing as a gay guy.
+Bragged about being good at manipulation.
+Got like 20 euro drinks off me and lots of drugs off Duane.
+Crushed him in chess, he gave up and made the earliest concede I've seen.
+I made him keep playing, no giving up like a bitch.
+He referred to the second half as "only playing for fun" as if that wasnt what we were already doing.

+George
+Bold, muscular
+Stays at Sandino for months on end.
+Incredible at making friends, he would strike up conversations out of nothing.
+Ended up sharing a bottle of wine on the spot with a guy he talked to off the train.

+Jess, Kareen and Duane
+Some sweet Americans, Jess was always high on mushrooms, Duane on minimum 4 substances at all points in time, and Kareen talking about her mysterious boy.

+Ella
+First Australian girl from Sydney I met.
+Gave the relationship an air of accountability.
+Would pendulum between funny to saying super bitchy comments.
+Wanted to fuck in KitKat.